jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+max-width of app on desktop and stuff... not sure what best to do

+add pic images dont get tabbed

+focus styles on the cardfront/cardback buttons

 slight gap in image editing fielset legends

 work on filters -- for instances, faded doesnt do anything i don't think on a photo user uploads -- seems broken...